Have You Heard of Paying a Zero Tax (0%) Rate?

 There is so much on the internet about how to pay little to no taxes for life, and from what I can see, a lot of it is garbage, with some even going so far as downright deceitful.
 What I’m going to focus on are a few well known strategies to potentially lower your taxes and even, in some cases, pay 0%.

 To start, we need to break up taxes into two categories – 1) Ordinary income (think job), and 2) Capital Gains (think investments).
-So when it comes to ordinary income, how do you get 0% in taxes?
+So when it comes to ordinary income, how do you get a zero tax rate?
 You have to put your money in places that shelter it from taxes.
 Here’s a brief list of some of these:

 - 401k (pre-tax)